ryanlongo20/Notes/README.md

 SVGs are a common image format of the web, and they scale to any size and retain their quality without an increased file size.

 Often used for:
+1. Icons
+2. Graphs/Charts
+3. Large, simple images
+4. Patterned backgrounds
+5. Applying effects to other elements

+### What are they?

+"SVG" is "Scalable Vector Graphic".
+These are images designed by math rather than a grid of pixels.
+You have formulas for different shapes and lines that can scale to any size.

+SVGs are defined using XML (Extensive markup language), an HTML-like syntax which is used for APIs, RSS, etc

+SVGs being defined by XML makes it so the source-code is human readable, unlike a JPEG

+### Drawbacks

+-Inefficient at storing complex images

+### Anatomy

+Usually they are downloaded from an image editor that can create them (such as Figma)

+1. xmlns - "XNL namespace".
+Specifies dialect of XML.
+2. viewBox - defines bounds of SVG
+3. class, id - same as HTML
+4. elements such as <circle> <rect> <path> <text> are defined by SVG namespace.
+5. Many SVG attributes like fill and stroke can be changed in CSS

+### Embedding SVGs

+You can place an SVG by either linking them or using them inline.
+Linking works the same as in HTML & CSS, but the contents of the SVG is not accessible from the webpage

+Inlining helps you unlock all of SVGs potential, but adds some readability challenges.

+## Tables

+You can create a table with **<table></table>** tag.
+A **<th></th>**  tag is for the table headers, and **<tr>** is for table row, **<td>** is for table data cell

+### Captions

+Useful for blind users, implemented using **<caption>** tag

+### <tfoot>, <tbody>, <thead>

+These tags give the table more structural definition.
 # CSS

+## CSS Units